-In line with the ASX Principles, Iluka's Risk Management Framework was reviewed in February 2019 by the Audit and Risk Committee.
-The most recent review also considered the structure and procedures for risk identification and assessment.
+In line with the ASX Principles, Iluka's Risk Management Framework was reviewed during 2020 with an update provided to the December 2020 Audit and Risk Committee.
+This review also considered the identification material risks, critical controls and testing their effectiveness.
+The revised Risk Management Framework integrates the prior risk management standard, procedure and risk criteria into one document.
+CGR Foundation Iluka's risk management software is being enhanced to meet the new risk management requirements with training and rollout to commence in early 2021.
 The committee is satisfied that the framework supports a sound system of risk management and internal control.